The American Automobile Industry in World War Two

 Total $886,000

-Other information on Howe in the war is limited and, I think inaccurate.
+Other information on Howe in the war is limited and, in my opinion, inaccurate.
 Two sources indicate that Howe built 979 pumpers for the U.S. Army during World War Two.
 Another source states Howe built almost 1,000 fire trucks and 2,000 Civil Defense trailers with pumps for both the U.S. and Britain.
 I find it hard to believe that Howe could have built 979 pumpers and 2,000 trailers during World War Two.
 Table 1 shows that the company only received $57,000 in contracts for the building of fire truck in late 1944.
 This is not nearly enough money for 979 pumpers.
-The short time span for the contract indicates it was for several fire trucks.
+The brief time span for the contract also would not provide enough lead time for that number of fire trucks.
 Below are other reasons these numbers seem quite large for Howe to have manufactured during the war.

 This is a 1942 Howe fire trailer.
 The photo comes from the "The History of Howe - 1872 to 1972" which was published by Howe Fire Apparatus Company in 1972.
 The attached photo caption states: "Howe Fire Trailer built originally in 1942 for the Office of Civilian Defense with steel wheels and plywood body.
 Later models had rubber tires and steel bodies.
 More than 2,000 were manufactured during World War II.
 Trailers were used during German air blitz in London."